chfhhd/Papiercomputer/README.md

 # Papiercomputer - Paper Computer

-This is a Word and PDF template of the so-called **WDR paper computer**, an educational, non-electronic “computer” made of paper.
-The template is based on the concept of the original **Know-how-Computer**, which was presented in 1983 by **Wolfgang Back** and **Ulrich Rohde** in the German TV program *WDR Computerclub*.
+This is a Word and PDF template of a **Paper Computer**, an educational, non-electronic “computer” made of paper.
+The template is based on the concept of the original **Know-how-Computer**, also known as **WDR Papiercomputer**, which was presented in 1983 by **Wolfgang Back** and **Ulrich Rohde** in the German TV program *WDR Computerclub*.

-With the paper computer, simple programs can be written in a minimalist assembly language and executed using matches and a ballpoint pen as “hardware” - completely without electricity or electronics.
+With the Paper Computer, simple programs can be written in a minimalist assembly language and executed using matches and a ballpoint pen as “hardware” - completely without electricity or electronics.
 It is an educational tool that teaches basic concepts of computing and programming in a fun way.

 The template does not use the original command abbreviations, but is based on the instruction names definded by [Marian Aldenhövel](https://www.marian-aldenhoevel.de/papiercomputer/), who developed a browser based simulator.